Influencer Whitelisting - The Risks and Benefits For Creators

 As an influencer, how do you exactly complete a whitelist request?
 There are three main ways:

 - Give your username and password to whoever is requesting the whitelisting access and hope that they don’t hijack your account.
-It goes without saying, but worth saying anyways -- NEVER DO THIS!
+It goes without saying, but worth saying anyway -- NEVER DO THIS!

 - Grant permissions via the Facebook Business Manager, which might require you to create a new Facebook Business Manager if you don’t already have one.
 This approach typically requires you to know your way in Facebook advertising tools.
 Your brand partner would likely send you instructions via a PDF file, but if you have issues, you’ll need to contact the brand/agency and resolve it on a phone call.